 Glimpse the future and get inspired!

-East Idaho’s second annual Maker Faire is a showcase of invention and creativity and a celebration of the Maker movement.
-This family-friendly event is presented at no cost to the public thanks to the Idaho STEM Action Center.
-There is also special pricing for admission to the Museum of Idaho and its current exhibit, Archimedes: Science & Innovations.
+East Idaho’s third annual Maker Faire is a showcase of invention and creativity and a celebration of the Maker movement.
+This family-friendly event is presented at no cost to the public thanks to the Idaho STEM Action Center with the purchase of admission to the Museum of Idaho.

 A maker can be anyone, regardless of age, who creates something all their own.
 They could be tech enthusiasts, crafters, educators, tinkerers, hobbyists, engineers, science clubs, authors, artists, students, commercial exhibitors, or the like.
 At the Faire, these makers come together to demonstrate their innovations and inspire creativity and curiosity among visitors young and old.